-The Wednesday Word, April 26, 2017: Jesus, the Real Bread for the Hungry Soul
+The Wednesday Word, June 14, 2023: Jesus, the Bread of Life for the Hungry Soul

 In John's Gospel, we find the seven 'I Am' scriptures, spoken by Jesus to declare His Deity.
-Among them, we find John 6:35,
+Among them, we discover John 6:35,

-"I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst."
+"I am the bread of life: he that cometh to me shall never hunger, and he that believeth on me shall never thirst."

 Listening to this, we must conclude that, if Jesus is not God, He can hardly be viewed as a repository of deep humility.
-Here, He declares Himself as the Bread of Life; the one who gives life to the world.
-What a cheek ...that is if He is not God!
+Here, He declares Himself as the Bread, the one who sustains life.
+What a cheek to make this claim ... that is if He is not God!

-Indeed, when we read this discourse, in John 6, we discover that Jesus makes a sevenfold reference to Himself as the Bread of Life (see verses 32-33, 35, 48, 50-51, 58).
-According to Jesus, this is the very bread that must be eaten, by faith, to receive everlasting life (see verses 50, 51-53, 54, 56, 57, 58).
+Indeed, when we read the discourse, in John 6, we discover that Jesus makes a sevenfold reference to Himself as the Bread of Life (see verses 32, 33, 35, 48, 50, 51,58).
+According to Jesus, this is the very bread that must be eaten, by faith, to receive everlasting life (see verses 50, 51, 53, 54, 56, 57, 58).

-We should note that the Roman Communion makes much of these statements to establish her wretched doctrine of the Mass.
-They painstakingly fail, however, to point out that this discourse has nothing whatsoever do with the Last Supper...
+We should note that the Roman Communion makes much of this discourse to establish her wretched doctrine of the Mass.
+They painstakingly fail, however, to point out that this discourse has nothing whatsoever to do with the Last Supper and the breaking of bread.
 They also fail to note that Christ's language in this passage is figurative, not literal, the Lord's Supper not being in existence until about a year later.

-The bread to which Christ refers is Christ Himself.
+The bread to which Christ refers is Himself.
 He, as our High Priest, offered Himself on the altar of Calvary, redeemed His people and answered the sin question as He satisfied the justice of God.
 When we receive Him by faith alone, we are figuratively eating His flesh and drinking His blood.